flatironinstitute/dendro-old/doc/iaac_aws_batch.md

 Follow these steps if you're running Dendro CDK stack for the first time:
 - go to `cloned_dendro_repo_path/iaac/aws_batch` directory.
+- run `pip install -r requirements.txt` to install the required Python packages.
 - run `cdk bootstrap` to set up the CDK deployment infrastructure (CKDToolkit) in your AWS account.
 This only needs to be done once.
-- run `cdk synth` to synthesize the CloudFormation template.
 - run `cdk deploy` to deploy the stack to your default AWS account/region.
 - you will be prompted to confirm the deployment.
 Review the changes, then type `y` and hit enter.